top of page

 Give your antagonist believable and compelling reasons for their actions, ones that your readers can understand and relate to.

-Avoid one-dimensional "evil for the sake of being evil" characters.
+We no longer enjoy those "evil for the sake of being evil" characters.

 Make them a worthy adversary